-Mixed hedging, sometimes called native or country hedging provides a more varied habitat and a wider range of food sources and nesting opportunities.
-These hedges help bring wildlife into the garden.
-Use one of our suggested hedging mixes which consist of plants chosen to grow well and look good together, or be adventurous and make up your own mix.
+Mixed hedging, also called native or country hedging, provides a varied habitat with a wide range of food sources and nesting opportunities.
+These hedges will bring much more wildlife into the garden than any formal hedge.
+Use one of our suggested hedging mixes, which consist of plants chosen to grow well and look good together, or be adventurous and make up your own mix.
 The list that follows outlines many of the plants that typically are used together to make the traditional country hedge.
 Suitable candidates would include:

 Blackthorn, Sloe (Prunus spinosa)